 PUBLICATIONS

-Spatial Foresight team members are actively publishing their research results to make them available to a wider public.
-This can be in form of joint Spatial Foresight briefs, graphics or individual articles in various academic and professional journals, book chapters or sometimes even a book.
+Spatial Foresight team members are actively publishing their research results to make them available to a wider public and also support the Territorial Thinkers.

 Spatial Foresight Briefs